-Accommodative Testing and Adaptive Technology Center
+Accommodative Testing Center

-What is the Accommodative Testing and Adaptive Technology Center?
+What is the Accommodative Testing Center (ATC)?

 - Monday through Friday, 8:00 a.m. until 4:30 p.m.

-The Center is to be used exclusively by students registered with ODS specifically for quiet, school-related activities such as testing, studying, or writing papers.
+The Center is to be used exclusively by students with documented disabilities specifically for quiet, school-related activities such as testing, studying, or writing papers.
 A quiet environment is to be maintained at all times.
 To ensure the most distraction-reduced environment possible, the staff asks for your cooperation is keeping your discussions with us brief and goal-directed.
 All cellular phones and pagers must be turned off or set to vibrate and stored in a book bag or purse.

 Earl K. Long Library Room 126E

 Policies for Testing Accommodations/Appointments